hyk3018/rtngeneticalgorithm/README.md

 # rtngeneticalgorithm
-Grammar training genetic algorithm using a recrusive transition network.
+Grammar training genetic algorithm using a recursive transition network.
 Written for A-Level EPQ in 2017-2018.